madsesmith/graascorp/work.md

 ![GRaasCorp Logo](images/graas_banner_narrow.png)

-We have completed projects for all major wireless service providers including AT&T, Verizon, T-Mobile, and Sprint.
+We have completed projects for all major wireless service providers including AT&T, Verizon, and T-Mobile.
 [Contact us](contact) to discuss what we can do for you.

 # Our Work